MaPankow/student_form/README.md

 ### 3. Shortening the input fields
 The input fields had a lot of repeated content, too.
 So, I shortened them to an array of objects which I can map over within the JSX.
 Finally, I used the same method on the checkboxes, except the "other" checkbox.

+## Add an uncontrolled component for student notes

+I added a new component called StudentNotes.jsx to practice working with uncontrolled components in React.
+It contains a textarea input field that does not use React state to track every keystroke.
+Instead, the input value is accessed only when the user submits it — using a `ref` to read the current value from the DOM.

+This avoids unnecessary re-renders with longer text inputs.